ShriMLEngineer/furniture_classification/README.md

    - DETR comes up with different resnet backbones like R50, R101.
 For model training, R50 was selected
    - Code to invoke DETR in colab and using the same can be found in model_training.ipynb file.
 Link of the same is given below: https://github.com/ShriMLEngineer/furniture_classification/blob/main/model_training.ipynb
+   - Anyone can run this colab notebook.
+It will build the model, and run the inference script to test the model
    - **Changes in the code:** <br />
       Below changes were made in the DETR code to customize the same as per our requirement
         - **main.py:**<br />